reactjs/react.dev/content/docs/hooks-custom.md

 prev: hooks-rules.html
 ---

 *Hooks* are a new addition in React 16.8.
-They are the fundamental building blocks of a React app, allowing you to compose state and other React features into sharable logic.
+They are the fundamental building blocks of a React component, allowing you to compose state and other React features into sharable logic.

 Building your own Hooks lets you extract component logic into reusable functions.